itchef/regauge/docusaurus/docs/introduction.md

 We want to hear active feedback from you.
 [Report problems or provide us some suggestion](https://github.com/itchef/regauge/issues) to make this docs more reader friendly.

-Contribute to React Generator CLI docs by creating [pull requests](https://github.com/itchef/regauge/pulls) on the React Generator CLI Github repository.
+Contribute to regauge docs by creating [pull requests](https://github.com/itchef/regauge/pulls) on the regauge Github repository.